Variational Bayes latent class approach for EHR-based phenotyping with large real-world data: Materials and Methods

-Our aim is to investigate if a VB approach to Bayesian LCA phenotyping scales to realistically large EHR data and delivers a posterior approximation close to MCMC.
-We first reproduced the Hubbard et al. model ~\citep{hubbard2019bayesian} with JAGS MCMC using the Optum\textsuperscript{TM} EHR T2DM data.
-This gives us confidence that the Bayes LCA model can generalise to other EHR data.
-We then followed up with the \textit{Stan} ~\citep{carpenter2017stan} implementations of Hamiltonian MCMC and VB to investigate how the model specification translates to other algorithmic approaches.
-We are particularly interested in how well the model scales to realistically large real-world clinical data, so we have focused on variational Bayes algorithms.
-As we could not find available closed-form implementations for variational Bayes LCA such as coordinate ascent or stochastic mean-field VB, we used \textit{Stan} Automatic Differentiation Variational Inference (ADVI) ~\citep{kucukelbir2015automatic} for this study.
+For the Bayesian composite LCA/regression case study, we first reproduced the Hubbard et al. model~\citep{hubbard2019bayesian} with \textit{JAGS} MCMC~\citep{ plummer2003jags} using the Optum\textsuperscript{\texttrademark} EHR T2DM data.
+This gives us confidence that the composite Bayes LCA/regression model can generalize to other similar EHR data.
+We then followed up with \textit{Stan}~\citep{carpenter2017stan} implementations of Hamiltonian MCMC and VB to investigate how the model specification translates to other algorithmic approaches.
+As we could not find available closed-form implementations suitable for our composite Bayes LCA/regression model, such as coordinate ascent or stochastic mean-field VB, we used \textit{Stan} Automatic Differentiation Variational Inference (ADVI)~\citep{kucukelbir2015automatic} for this case study.